bdantas/easymail/README.md

 If they are missing on your system (which is not advisable), you can still use this script.
 Just add *--insecure* to the curl command in the *send_eml_file* function.

 # Note about encrypting emails
 The encrypted body text will appear both in the email body as well as in an attachment called _body.gpg_.
-This is for convenience in case recipient needs to download the encrypted body to manually decrypt it (with _gpg2 --decrypt body.gpg_).
+This is for convenience in case recipient needs to download the encrypted body to manually decrypt it (like this: _$ gpg2 --decrypt body.gpg_).